 - 1. CN11-4: Equipment needed to provide facilities operational support to the building will take priority in funding over general building furnishings and equipment. - 2.
-CN11-5: Central vacuum cleaning systems are prohibited. - 3.
-Housekeeping closets shall be a minimum of 120 sq ft on the first floor and 90 sq ft on each subsequent floor.
+CN11-5: Central vacuum cleaning systems are prohibited. - Housekeeping closets shall be a minimum of 120 sq ft on the first floor and 90 sq ft on each subsequent floor.
 Each room shall directly access the main corridor or common area and must be rectangular in shape, without passthrough rooms. - 4.
 All buildings three stories or more in height shall include a central trash and recycle room.
 The room shall have a floor drain in the center of the room, shall be located on the first floor, and shall include a minimum 8' wide x 10' tall, insulated roll-up door, with exterior access.
-The room size is indicated on the RECYCLING AND TRASH EQUIPMENT TABLE on page D.11-5.
+The room size is indicated on the RECYCLING AND TRASH EQUIPMENT TABLE on page D.11-5. - 5.
+Each housekeeping closet and central trash recycle room shall have a flooring per D.9, wall shelving space, and a floor mop sink with mop wall rack, must be precast, with a maximum six inch front curb (as pictured for ergonomic tipping), hot and cold water service, and trap drains.
+Power must also be provided.
+Surface mounted water resistant splash guards shall be provided at and 1' past the fixture and sink on all adjacent wall surfaces.
+Reinforcement backing shall be provided in the walls where shelving and rack is designated.